CtrlK

 Completeness

 Clearly answers both 'what' (AI-powered paid creative from generation through performance optimization) and 'when' (explicit 'Use when' triggers with a comprehensive list of keywords).
-Also includes a helpful exclusion clause for what NOT to use it for.
+It also includes a helpful negative boundary ('Do NOT use for technical implementation, code review, or software architecture').

 3 / 3